archql/TetrisWin/README.md

 # TetrisWin
 This is my implementation of famous tetris game on fasm.
-But for windows ;).
-Now everybody can simply run it on Windows 10!
-There I used some materials from my laborotory works done while studying at BSUIR.
+But for windows ;) There I used some materials from my laborotory works done while studying at BSUIR.
 Also this is my coursework.
 Logics is fully based on my previous tetris variant, see https://github.com/archql/tetris-fasm repo.
-To work properly, its requires several fasm .inc files (they are not mine; find them in ..\fasm folder in the (for example) https://github.com/Konctantin/FASM or just google it).
-To compile it requires fasm.
-Graphics based on OpenGL.
-All rectangular screen resolutions supported (at least for gameplay).

 ## For users

 ### SUPPORTED VERSIONS

 - This version tested on Windows 11, Windows 10, Windows 7 and Windows XP.
 Windows XP requires additional check.
+- All rectangular screen resolutions supported (at least for gameplay).

 #### INSTALLATION:
 - [if required] change extension .notexe to .exe (.notzip to .zip and unpack)